 This article is for DEVELOPERS.

 Snapplify Access enables users to get instant and convenient access to your services.
 With Snapplify Access, signing in is as simple as clicking a button.
+SSO is part of the basic offering, for more complex Roster data, you will need to upgrade to a paid version of Access.

 Learn more about the benefits of Snapplify Access here.

-Authentication with Snapplify Access involves the following steps:
+Setting up SSO involves the following steps:

 • Registering your app to obtain a Client ID and Client Secret.